mirego/halfday/README.md

 ### RVM

-If you're using [RVM](https://rvm.io/) on your server, it'll automatically use the Ruby version written in your `.ruby-version` file.
+If you’re using [RVM](https://rvm.io/) on your server, it’ll automatically use the Ruby version written in your `.ruby-version` file.

 ### Whenever